Russia

 In 1991, the Russian SFSR emerged from the dissolution of the Soviet Union as the Russian Federation.
-Following the 1993 Russian constitutional crisis, the Soviet system of government was abolished and a new constitution was adopted, which established a federal semi-presidential system.
-Since the turn of the century, Russia's political system has been dominated by Vladimir Putin, under whom the country has experienced democratic backsliding and become an authoritarian dictatorship.
-Russia has been militarily involved in a number of conflicts in former Soviet states and other countries, including its war with Georgia in 2008 and its war with Ukraine since 2014.
-The latter has involved the internationally unrecognised annexations of Ukrainian territory, including Crimea in 2014 and four other regions in 2022, during an ongoing war.
+Following a constitutional crisis in 1993, a new constitution was adopted, establishing a semi-presidential republic.
+Since the turn of the century, Russia's political system has been dominated by Vladimir Putin, under whose leadership it has experienced democratic backsliding, transforming into an authoritarian regime.
+Russia has been militarily involved in numerous conflicts, including its war with Georgia in 2008 and its war with Ukraine since 2014, the latter has involved the internationally unrecognised annexation of Crimea in 2014 and four additional regions following the Russian invasion of Ukraine in 2022, resulting in a full-scale war.

-Russia is generally considered a great power and is a regional power, possessing the largest stockpile of nuclear weapons and having the third-highest military expenditure in the world.
-Its advanced economy ranks among the largest in the world, relying on its vast mineral and energy resources, mainly oil and natural gas production.
-However, Russia ranks very low in international measurements of democracy, human rights and freedom of the press, and also has high levels of perceived corruption.
-It is a permanent member of the United Nations Security Council as well as a member state of several international organisations.
-Russia is home to 32 UNESCO World Heritage Sites.
+Russia is generally considered a great power and wields significant regional influence, possessing the largest stockpile of nuclear weapons and having the third-highest military expenditure in the world.
+Its economy ranks among the largest in the world by PPP-adjusted GDP, relying on its vast mineral and energy resources, mainly oil and natural gas.
+Russia continues to rank very low in measurements of democracy, human rights and media freedom, while having high levels of corruption.
+As the successor state of the Soviet Union, it retains its seat as a permanent member of the United Nations Security Council and is a member state of several international organisations.
+Russia is also home to 32 UNESCO World Heritage Sites.